Pet Vitamins and Supplements

 - Parasites: Flea bites, mite infestations

-Here are four ways to improve skin condition and build your dog’s natural skin barrier.
+Here are five ways to improve skin condition and build your dog’s natural skin barrier.

 1. Essential Fatty Acid supplements